Salesforce

-Home standby generators require specific maintenance tasks to be completed at different intervals to ensure proper operation and longevity.
-Schedule A maintenance refers to a collection of tasks that should be performed every two years or every 200 hours of operation.
-Home Standby Generators are equipped with a yellow maintenance alert which will display on the control panel when the Schedule A Maintenance interval has been reached.
+Home standby generators require specific maintenance tasks to be completed at different intervals to prolong the life of the generator and keeping it in good working order.
+Schedule A maintenance refers to a collection of tasks that should be performed every two years or every 200 hours of operation, whichever comes first.

 Environment